Nardwacht/assessment-sition/README.md

 ### 0.Notes

 Some things I encountered during development:
-- The Figma document states that Roboto is used for the text of prices, but when apply these fonts they do not resemble the design at all.
+- The Figma document states that Roboto is used for the text of prices, but when applying these fonts they do not resemble the design at all.
 Since this is a minor detail, I will leave this as is.
 - Not all of the image URLs are correct, for example the URL for "Summer Dress Salmon" has an image URL that returns a white shirt instead.
-Since I do not know what the actual URL is, I will keep it as is.
+Since I do not know what the actual URL is, I will keep it as is and show an error message.

-### 1. Starting out
+### 1. Starting out - static HTML
 "How do I approach this?" was the first question I had before writing any code.
 Opening the provided Figma link and seeing the design, I knew I had to separate all the UI elements.
 I ended up with the navbar and a list of products.